 We also maintain a non-qualified deferred compensation plan (the "Plan") for the benefit of senior management employees who may elect to defer a portion of their annual bonus payments and salaries.
 The Plan provides investment options similar to our 401(k) plan, including our stock.
 The investment in our stock is funded by the issuance of shares to a Rabbi trust, and may only be distributed in kind.
 Assets held by the Plan totaled approximately \$0.5 million and \$0.7 million on December 31, 2022 and December 25, 2021, respectively, and are included in "Other Assets."
-Related liabilities totaled \$50.4 million and \$42.1 million on December 31, 2022 and December 25, 2021, respectively, and are included in "Other Liabilities" and "Shareholders' Equity."
-Assets associated with the Plan are recorded at fair market value.
+Related liabilities totaled \$50.4 million and \$42.1 million on December 31, 2022 and December 25, 2021, respectively, and are recorded at fair market value.
 The related liabilities are also recorded at fair market value, with the exception of obligations associated with investments in our stock which are recorded at the market value on the date of deferral.